brazacz/brazacz.com/_posts/2021-03-15-git-tutorial.md

 	```

-## Getting started
+## 5. Getting started

-### Initialize a local repository:
+### 5.1 Initialize a local repository:

-> To get started, create a new project and start to track changes in a project folder
+To get started, create a new project and start to track changes in a project folder.

 - Create project folder with command:
 	`mkdir First_Project`